Copyright© 2016 by Gordon Johnson

 Reg got a bad feeling.
 “So who owns it?” he wanted to know.

-“My parents do.
+“My parents do, or my Dad, or his Company; I am not certain which.
 It is part of their property portfolio, so they are happy to see me using it.
 Dad reckons it will appreciate in value over the three years I am here, so having me to live in it and alert him to any repairs and maintenance questions saves him having to pay someone to keep an eye on it.
 Short-term tenants can also be a problem, legally and otherwise.

 Empty houses are more liable to be targeted by vandals, as well, so with me being here, the signs of occupancy, such as curtains on the windows, a car in the garage, and lights on from time to time, help as well.
 It is a win-win situation for everyone.”

 Reg was starting to feel a little uncomfortable at this revelation.
 “So there is no adult supervision of what goes on here?”